jackmorrison12/personal-site/content/notes/xml-shredding.md

   <span class="is-primary bold">XML: </span> Extensible Markup Language
 </div>

-XML is a language used to structure, store and send data between systems
+XML is a language used to <mark>structure, store and send data</mark> between systems

-It's designed to describe data and focus on what data is, and to be easy to understand
+It's designed to <mark>describe data and focus on what data is</mark>, and to be easy to understand

 ## XML Rules

-The first tag is the root of the tree - a tree only had one root
+The <mark>first tag is the root</mark> of the tree - a tree only had one root

-Every other matching pair of tags becomes a node.
-If a pair of tags is contained inside another pair of tags, then they are a child of the containing pair.
+Every other <mark>matching pair of tags becomes a node</mark>.
+If a pair of tags is contained inside another pair of tags, then they are a <mark>child of the containing pair</mark>.
 Children are ordered

 Text inside tags becomes a child of the node corresponding to the enclosing tags - these are always leaf nodes

-XML allows single tags, which are leaves wih a box
+XML allows <mark>single tags</mark>, which are leaves wih a box

-Tags are case sensitive, and have to be well formed (properly nested)
+<mark>Tags are case sensitive</mark>, and have to be well formed (properly nested)

 An example of some XML: